jonathanatuscpsu/job5/index.md

 ## Observation

-- The overall structure of the contours seem to be about the same as the aggregate, with the largest hotspot centered in the harlem neighborhood southern Brox area.
+- The overall structure of the contours seem to be about the same as the aggregate, with the largest hotspot centered in the harlem neighborhood southern Bronx area.

 - With Felony Assault and Robbery, these occurrences seem to be much more concentrated.
 Additionally, a hotspot for Harassment appears in the same area.